PhilippSpiess/DistRobotics/README.md

 But creating a precise digital twin is both very difficult and time consuming.

-This projects here settles for a low level of digital resemblance but uses technics like domain randomization to allow the transfer the policy.
+This projects here settles for a low level of digital resemblance but uses technics like domain randomization to allow the policy transfer.
-The goal here is also to evaluate the impact of fine-tuning (applying reinforcement learning in the real environment) and see how fast a robot adapt to the real world.
+The goal here is also to evaluate the impact of fine-tuning (applying reinforcement learning in the real environment) and see how fast a robot adapts to the real world.

 Another aspect of this project is to build intelligence through teaching (the robot will mimic individuals).